barichd/brailleorch/borframework.md

 <h3 id="5-3">5.3 Transcription related</h3>

+When a voice in a part has no rest but a "forward" command, we must add rest(s) according to the duration(s).
+Normally these rests are not shown in print, but in braille they are needed for reference.
+So we must add dot 5 before them to tell the readers they are "added".
+See below.

+There are two kinds of in-accord signs  for voice writing in braille--full measure and part measure in-accords.
+We should let the software to determine which one is needed.
+When there's a voice not occupy the whole measure, we should find a correct point  to let the adjacent voice to use part-measure in-accord.
+For example, the upper voice has a half and two quarters, while the lower has just one quarter at beat 1, and the rest of the measure is "forwarded" by the "forward" command.
+Then we can break the measure by two halves, use part-measure in-accord at  the first  part, and add a quarter rest with dot 5 after the quarter note.

 In bar-over-bar, line-over-line and BrailleOrch formats, we must let the software smartly detect how many bars it can fit on one line according to the current page settings.
 Especially in bar-over-bar and BrailleOrch, the amount of bars is also determined by other parts in the same braille   system.

+In bar-over-bar format, when adding tracking dots, make sure there are at least 7 blank spaces.
+The minimal number of the tracking dots is 5.

-Line break during the music within a bar must have a music hyphen (dot 5) at the end of the line.
+Braille line break during the music within a bar must have a music hyphen (dot 5) at the end of the line.
 If the line breaks after a word in long text block, music hyphen is not needed.
 Although a text block is treated as one "words" element in Musicxml, we must allow the software to add line breaks smartly, or allow manual line breaks, while still keeping the whole block as one object in BMML.
 Then BMML must contain a line break command on the braille side.

+There are two kinds of glissando lines in notation.
+One is a "gliss." with a sliding line, mainly placed during two notes, tagged as "glissando line" with start and stop values; the other is a sliding line which cross all notes it applies to, with no "gliss." indication, marked as "slide line" with start and stop values.
+In braille, both can be transcribed as dots 4-1.
+When two notes are applied, the sign is placed between two or three notes and after slur; when more than three notes are applied, place dots 4-1-3 after the first note (start) and dots 6-4-1 after the penultimate note.

 **********